Bettygogo2021/Bettygogo2021/fluent-operator/about/what-is-fluent-operator/overview.md

 - Input and forward

-  When Fluent Bit and Fluentd are separately deployed, you can collect logs by using input plugins of Fluent Bit and forward and http plugins.
-When both Fluent Bit and Fluentd are deployed, Fluent Bit collects and forwards logs on each node.
+  When Fluent Bit and Fluentd are separately deployed, you can collect logs by using input plugins of Fluent Bit.
+When both Fluent Bit and Fluentd are deployed, Fluent Bit collects on each node and forwards logs.

 - Filter

   As collected logs usually contain redundant information, it is necessary that the log processing tools are capable of filtering redundant information.
-Both Fluent Bit and Fluentd support filter plugins, so that you can view only the information that interests you.
+Both Fluent Bit and Fluentd support filter plugins, so that you can view only the information that interests you.Because of fluentd's rich plugins, it can handle more complex logs, so if you need to handle complex logs, it is recommended to enable fluentd and use its rich plugins.

 - Output